LukeL68/esp32-tricorder/README.md

 1. Install and set up ESP-IDF extension for VSCode
 2. Open an ESP-IDF terminal (can be found in extension menu)
 3. Connect an ESP32 board to a USB port on your computer
-3. Run `idf.py -p /dev/ttyUSB0 flash monitor` to build, run, and monitor the project on the board.If on Windows, replace `/dev/ttyUSB0` with the name of the COM port the ESP32 is connected to.
+3. Run `idf.py -p /dev/ttyUSB0 flash monitor` to build, run, and monitor the project on the board.
+Replace `/dev/ttyUSB0` with the appropriate port, and if you are on on Windows, replace it with the name of the COM port the ESP32 is connected to.
-4. Use any BLE scanning app to read the pressure, temperature, and humidity characteristics.
+4. Use any BLE scanning app (e.g. nRF Connect) to read the pressure, temperature, and humidity characteristics from the ESP32.